tytydraco/LADB/README.md

 While this project is GPLv3 licensed, I would like to add a parameter: please do not publish unofficial (user) LADB builds to the Google Play Store.

+# Support

 Still confused?
 Email me at tylernij+LADB@gmail.com.

+# Privacy Policy

+LADB does not send any device data outside of the app.
+Your data is not collected or processed.